jkenlooper/chillbox/docs/features.md

 - Supported language handlers for services
   - [Flask] (Python 3)
   - [Chill] with dynamic or static deployment (Python 3)
-- Website services run on [Alpine Linux] and don't use systemd
+- Website services run on [Alpine Linux] and don't use [systemd]
-- Shell scripts are POSIX compliant and mostly have unit tests with Bats-Core
+- Shell scripts are [POSIX] compliant and mostly have unit tests with [Bats-core] (Bash Automated Testing System)
 - A JSON Schema has been defined for the site.json files a website uses for configuration.
 - No remote build pipeline, all builds happen on the local host machine
-- Terraform has been isolated inside containers on the local host machine and the state files are encrypted on data volumes
+- [Terraform] has been isolated inside containers on the local host machine and the state files are encrypted on data volumes
 - Deployment to [DigitalOcean] cloud hosting provider